 • we get, on average, a new baby every 10 days!

-• we presently have 4 children’s homes: El Roi Baby Home, LabaketsiweToddler Home, Emseni East Children’s home and Emseni North Children’s home.
+• we presently have 6 children’s homes: El Roi Baby Home, LabaketsiweToddler Home, and 4 Emseni Children’s homes (for our older children.)

 • we have full-time caregivers for our children whom we call our Aunties.

-Education is important to our goal of helping the people of Swaziland break the cycle of poverty.
+Education is important to our goal of helping the people of eSwatini (formerly Swaziland) break the cycle of poverty.
 Through the Sisekelo Preschool and Project Canaan Academy we are providing the best educational resources available at each stage of development to help the Project Canaan Children grow into the future leaders of Swaziland.

 DID YOU KNOW?

 • The Sisekelo Preschool was completed in May of 2013

 • Project Canaan Academy’s first building, the Pre-K and Kindergarten building, opened October 7th, 2014.
 Our first class started on January 1st, 2015.